Province Guide

 Getting Started in British Columbia

-With four lenders, high home values, and a mature market, BC is an excellent environment for reverse mortgage borrowers.
-The key is working with a broker who has access to all four lenders and understands BC's specific property market dynamics — from Vancouver condos to Okanagan lakefront homes to Interior properties.
+With five lenders, high home values, and a mature market, BC is an excellent environment for reverse mortgage borrowers.
+The key is working with a broker who has access to all five lenders and understands BC's specific property market dynamics — from Vancouver condos to Okanagan lakefront homes to Interior properties.
+Not sure where to start?
+Take our lender quiz, review the eligibility requirements, or learn about the step-by-step application process.